What is nasal endoscopy?

-Ask if he or she has specific instructions.
+Ask if they have specific instructions.
 If you had your procedure in the office,

+you

-you should be able to go home right after the procedure.
+should be able to go home right after the procedure.
 You should be able to go

+about

-about your activities as normal.
-Let your provider know if you have a nosebleed that
+your activities as normal.
+Let your provider know if you have a nosebleed that doesn’t

 The nasal endoscopy often provides the information needed to create a treatment plan.

 You might discuss this with your healthcare provider right after your endoscopy.
 In

 other cases, they might want to order more tests, such as a CT scan.
 If you had a

 tissue sample taken during your procedure, these results may take a few days to come

 Follow all of your healthcare provider’s instructions about medicines and follow-up.

 In many cases, your provider will want to schedule another nasal endoscopy in the